ishank26/TakeHomeCrisisText/TakeHomeInstructions.md

 2. Transaction logs for each delta can be backed up for disaster recovery in case of failures.
 3. Set periodicly perform vacuum operation to remove any stale logs before retention horizon.
 4. Batch job can be cerated for each stage which can sequentially trigger each notebook.
 5. Use logging and more try/catch to log any exceptions.
 Store these logs for monitoring.
+6. Store config file or env variables in a seperate while within diskor external storage.
+We can use secrets manager for the same as well.